diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 The logic for not using RMI was similar.
 Effective, high performance inter-process communications are critical to Hadoop.
 I felt like we’d need to precisely control how things like connections, timeouts and buffers are handled, and RMI gives you little control over those.

 ##### Serialization IDL
-There are a number of other serialization frameworks that approach the problem in a different way: rather than defining types through code, you define them in a languageneutral, declarative fashion, using an interface description language (IDL).
+There are a number of other serialization frameworks that approach the problem in a different way: rather than defining types through code, you define them in a language-neutral, declarative fashion, using an interface description language (IDL).
 The system can then generate types for different languages, which is good for interoperability.
 They also typically define versioning schemes that make type evolution straightforward.

 Apache Thrift [hadoop_apache_thrift_1] and Google Protocol Buffers [hadoop_google_protocol_buffers_1] are both popular serialization frameworks, and both are commonly used as a format for persistent binary data.
 There is limited support for these as MapReduce formats; however, they are used internally in parts of Hadoop for RPC and data exchange.